 Colleen: Great and who better to talk InDesign with than you?

-Jason: Well, you know, I definitely have used it several times.
+Jason: Well, I definitely have used it several times.
 So I think I can show you a couple things, my favorites.

 Colleen: Yeah, I love your courses.
-I love your sense of humor in your courses, you know, and, I don’t know how much you remember of all the funny things that you say in the courses, but every time I go to set tabs in InDesign, I think of when you referred to it as sprinkling a little bit of salt and pepper.
+I love your sense of humor in your courses, and I don’t know how much you remember of all the funny things that you say in the courses, but every time I go to set tabs in InDesign, I think of when you referred to it as “sprinkling a little bit of salt and pepper.”

-Jason: Well, you know, they actually have a whole list of “Jason-isms” that I come up with and, no, I don’t remember them because I don’t plan any of this stuff.
+Jason: Well, they actually have a whole list of “Jason-isms” that I’ve come up with and, no, I don’t remember them because I don’t plan any of this stuff.
 It simply just comes out and I make up things on the fly for nicknames and I’ve found that the nicknames of these things actually get people to remember them.